smartcampuslab/comuneintasca/README.md

 Install nodejs, npm and ant.

-Then add this line to the bashrc:
+For android development, add something like this line to the bashrc (or equivalent):

 	export PATH=${PATH}:/Development/adt-bundle/sdk/platform-tools:/Development/adt-bundle/sdk/tools

-install all the plugins
+then install Cordova and Ionic with:

+	npm install -g cordova ionic

+On ios, also install ios-sim package with command:

+	npm install -g ios-deploy

+All needed plugins should already be installed by appropriate "platform add" hooks, but here are the list of needed plugins

 _(added by ionic)_